-Like many car companies, Ford offers in-house finance to help new car buyers organise car loans for a Ford purchase, provided under MyFord Finance.
+Like many car companies, Ford offers in-house finance to help new vehicle buyers organise car loans for a Ford purchase, provided under MyFord Finance.

 Dealer finance may not be as cost-effective as other options, as it typically offers convenience in exchange for higher fees, higher interest rates, or both.
 When you’re signing the lease agreement for a new Ford, the convenience extends from your ability to command money at the dealer, making a Ford car loan that much easier.

-When purchasing a new Ford, consider one of several options to improve the cost options for your new car:
+When purchasing a new Ford, consider one of several options to find the most competitive finance rates for your new car: